 Sat 21st & Sun 22nd, 10:30am & 2:30pm; 75 mins (including sourdough demo at the end)

 Meeting point: The Glad Cafe venue

-Some of the paths in Queens Park are uneven, and some road crossing will be required, otherwise it is fully accessible, and someone in a wheelchair has accompanied us in the past.
+Accessibility: Limited accessibility - some of the paths in Queens Park are uneven, and some road crossing will be required, otherwise it is fully accessible, and someone in a wheelchair has accompanied us in the past.